 Upgrading an enterprise application can be a stressful and time-consuming proposition, requiring coordination and input from lots of teams across your organization.
 Propper planning is of utmost importance to ensure that a system-wide software suite is upgraded efficiently and quickly with minimal risk to a business process and the end-user community, and oftentimes requires several project plans, timelines, architecture diagrams, and lots of meetings to ensure success.

-If you’ve made it past all of these sometimes-daunting efforts…congratulations!
+If you’ve made it past all of these sometimes daunting efforts…congratulations!
 The most difficult part of the upgrade process is behind you!
-However, now is also the perfect time to reflect and ensure that your organization is getting the most out of your upgrade, and planning appropriately for the future while things are still fresh.
+However, now is also the perfect time to reflect and ensure that your organization is getting the most out of the upgraded software suite and planning appropriately for the future while things are still fresh.
 We’d like to share a few tips and recommendations with you that Shamrock has garnered through our 20+ years of software upgrade experience.
 These will help ensure that your organization is making the most of out the newly upgraded software, and best preparing for the future.

 Recommended System Maintenance & Upkeep